MercersKitchen/Markdown-ReadMe-Documentation/README.md

 - add a back-tic, `beginning and end`, for inline highlighting
 - add three back-tics, like a comment, at the beginning and end
 - name the language being written for coloured keywords
+- examples are given below if reading the Markdown, pre-rendered file

 ### YouTube Video Additions ###
 Why YouTube
-- Able to use all of YouTube's video editting software
+- Able to use all of YouTube's video editing software
 - Able to link the YouTube video to ReadMe.md to save space in GitHub (another demonstration of social media managing)

 Empty Script Illustrates